Frequently asked questions

 What if a student who applies is not selected?

 Students who meet the requirements but who are not selected will be placed on a waiting list for their school.
 Should a slot become available before the start of the school year, it will be offered to a student from the waiting list for that school.
-If all the available slots for a particular school are not filled, a lottery will be held among students on the waiting lists for all the component school districts.

 Is freshman year the only time students can enter PTECH?